olesku/libvmod-marathon/README.md

   new my_marathon = marathon.server("http://marathon.mydomain.tld");

-  # Set up applications we are going to use.
+  # Setup applications we are going to use.
-  # A call to setup_application is required for all applications you want to as backends.
+  # A call to setup_application is required for all applications you are going to use as backends.

    my_marathon.setup_application("/hello-world");
    my_marathon.setup_application("/myapp");